mesowatch

 Statistical Overview of Mesothelioma Life Expectancy

-• Early Stages (Stage 1 and 2): Patients diagnosed at an early stage have a better prognosis, with an average life expectancy ranging from 19 to 21 months.
-Early detection allows for more aggressive treatments, such as surgery combined with chemotherapy and radiation.
+• Early Stages (Stage 1 & 2): Patients with early stage disease live longer, on average between 19 to 21 months.
+The earlier the disease is caught, the more aggressive treatment (including surgery with chemotherapy and radiation).

-• Advanced Stages (Stages 3 and 4): For patients diagnosed at a later stage, the average life expectancy drops significantly.
-Stage 3 patients have an average life expectancy of 16 months, while Stage 4 patients typically have a life expectancy of less than 12 months.
+• Advanced Stages (3 & 4): Patients diagnosed late have a much shorter life expectancy.
+Life expectancy of Stage 3 patients is 16 months, and of Stage 4 patients it is less than 12 months.

 Life Expectancy for Malignant Peritoneal Mesothelioma

-• Average Life Expectancy: The average life expectancy for a peritoneal mesothelioma patient is 31 to 67 months.
-This significant improvement is largely due to the effectiveness of a treatment known as cytoreductive surgery combined with hyperthermic intraperitoneal chemotherapy (HIPEC).
+• Life Expectancy: The life expectancy of a peritoneal mesothelioma patient is 31-67 months.
+Such progress is thanks to the success of a treatment called cytoreductive surgery plus hyperthermic intraperitoneal chemotherapy (HIPEC).

-• Early Stages: Patients diagnosed at an early stage can have a life expectancy extending beyond 5 years with aggressive treatment.
+• Early Stages: Patients who get an early stage can live past 5 years with an aggressive treatment.

-• Advanced Stages: Even in advanced stages, the life expectancy for peritoneal mesothelioma can be better than for pleural mesothelioma patients, often ranging from 12 to 24 months.
+• Advanced Stages: In advanced stages, life expectancy for patients with peritoneal mesothelioma is often higher than for patients with pleural mesothelioma, around 12–24 months.

 Comparison of Life Expectancy Across Different Stages